 You Don't Need to Write a Lot

 Even two sentences capture more than memory alone.
-The goal isn't to write an essay, it's to create a trigger that brings the experience back when you revisit it.
+The goal isn't to write an essay — it's to create a trigger that brings the experience back when you revisit it.
+The science behind concert memories shows that writing by hand activates brain regions crucial for memory in ways that photos alone don't match.

 Write something, anything, within 48 hours of the show while details are still fresh.